matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 ```
 POST /_matrix/client/r0/rooms/{roomID}/spaces
 {
-    "max_rooms_per_space": 5,      // The maximum number of rooms to return for a given space
+    "max_rooms_per_space": 5,      // The maximum number of rooms/subspaces to return for a given space, if negative unbounded. default: -1.
     "limit": 100,                  // The maximum number of rooms/subspaces to return, server can override this, default: 100.
     "batch": "opaque_string"       // A token to use if this is a subsequent HTTP hit, default: "".
 }